 Kim started riding horses at the young age of 2 years old.
 Daughter to a successful Dressage and Jumper rider from Germany (who came to America to train horses and become a farrier), Kim always knew she would be happiest helping riders and their horses develop and maintain lasting partnerships.
 She spent her early childhood riding many disciplines and enjoyed learning as much as possible about all the "different worlds" of the equine community.
 She showed Western Pleasure, Games, Hunter/jumper, and even worked as an assistant trainer in a Reining barn for a short time in high school.
 As a young teenager, Kim joined the United States Pony Club and became serious about competing in Dressage and Eventing.
 Kim started training young horses and giving lessons under her mother at the young age of just 13.
 As a young adult, she became a working student and FEI groom under a prestigious Canadian Eventer and competed her own self-made horses through Training Level before taking over and expanding her mother's training business.
 In recent years, Kim has discovered her adoration for German Classical Dressage and foundation training-- classical methods of training that produce calm, relaxed, correct horses while using pure science and no "gadgets" to cause a position or result.
 Kim has also discovered her passion for saddle fitting, in recent years, and enjoys helping riders and trainers from all backgrounds find the tack that truly works best for their horse's anatomy.
 Kim believes that with the right tack and approach -using knowledge of bio-mechanics- all equine problems can easily be solved.
 She looks forward to working with you and your beloved partner.

 Kim is a Certified Peter Horobin Saddlery Fitter for the Southeast of the USA, a Certified Independent Saddle Fitter through Mike Scott/ SaddleGuy; a Certified Level 4 English Riding Instructor (first ride-to- professionals) and a Certified Level 1 Western Riding Instructor (beginners) through Certified Horsemanship Association.
-She is currently working on obtaining her Bronze Medal with the USDF.
+She holds a certification in Equine Bio-mechanics with Equitopia and is currently working on obtaining her Bronze Medal with the USDF.

 Tamara was born and raised in Germany, where she began riding at the age of 7.
 She rode and trained, mainly warmbloods, under many top trainers, as a young rider, and also competed to a high level in Jumpers and Dressage with her personal horse, 'Happy Day'.
 While still in Germany, she was able to train and learn the craft of trimming and shoeing hooves from a respected farrier in her hometown- a craft she has continued with throughout her life.